• Skip to content

 Young people with additional needs

-Your child needs information that’s relevant to them in a way they can understand.
-When you’re talking about sexuality with your child with additional needs, consider their:
+If your child has additional needs, it’s important to give them information in a way they can understand.
+When you’re talking about sexuality with your child, consider their:

 • decision-making skills